evvvvil/urptransitionshaders-docs/README.md

 - Seamles shader switch: material maps and values carry over, so you dont have to redesign your materials.
 - Transition along local or world axis
 - Mirrored, slanted and more transition effects
-- Build your own logic to transtion objects using the transition script provided
+- Use the provided URPTransitionGroup script to build your own logic
-- Or build sequences to fade on start without writing any code
+- Or create sequences to fade on start without writing any code
-- Reveal huge part of level in a sequence or individual objects
+- Reveal huge part of a level in a sequence or just individual objects
+- "Silhouette" shader option to flash object to unlit plain colour

 ## How to use: